Tirailleurs malgaches: World War I

 French colonial troops from Madagascar on the march, October 1917.

 During World War I, the governor general of the colony, Hubert Garbit, organised the mobilisation of the Malagasy population.
 A first contingent of Tirailleurs malgaches was sent to France in October 1915, followed by five others in 1916.
 Like their Tirailleurs indochinois counterparts from French Indochina, the Tirailleurs malgaches battalions were initially employed behind the lines in guard, depot and factory-worker duties, rather than being deployed in a fighting role.

 A total of 26 battalions were formed between 1916 and 1918.
 These were garrisoned mainly at the camps of Fréjus and Puget-sur-Argens in the Var, and most were dissolved in 1918, with around 15,000 men being transferred to the artillery.
 Three battalions performed rear echelon duties with the Armée d'Orient (1915–1919) on the Macedonian front.
 (Note: Colonel Michaud, Staff Officer of the Allied Army of the Orient notes the 1st, and 4th Battalions, with the 5th Battalion engaged on the railways.)
 The 12e bataillon de tirailleurs malgaches was the only battalion to be awarded the Fourragère of the Croix de guerre 1914–1918 (France) for three unit citations.
 Up until 22 July 1918, it formed part of the highly decorated 1st Moroccan Infantry Division.

-45,863 Malagasys served in the ranks of the French Army (including 41,355 in combat roles).
+Between 1914 and 1918, 45,863 Malagasys served in the ranks of the French Colonial Army (including 41,355 in combat roles).
 Of these 10,000 were incorporated into heavy artillery regiments.
 A total of 3,101 Malagasy soldiers were killed or reported missing and 1,835 injured.